-As part of an overall effort to reduce vehicle speeds and crashes during poor travel conditions, Authority Maintenance forces added eight new flashing "45 MPH Reduced Speed Limit" signs that are controlled remotely from the Turnpike Communication Center, two of which are being replaced in 2018 at Exit 25.
-These new signs supplement the existing 10 manually operated reduced speed limit signs.
-In 2017, new signs were included southbound at Gray Interchange and Northbound at Exit 53 Interchange to replace older signs at sign shop.
-The next phase is a conversion to allow the existing signs to be controlled remotely by the Turnpike Communication Center.
-In addition, as new ORT lanes are opened they will include variable speed limit signs.
+As part of an overall effort to reduce vehicle speeds and crashes during poor travel conditions, Authority Maintenance forces added eight new flashing "45 MPH Reduced Speed Limit" signs that are controlled remotely from the Turnpike Communication Center.
+These new signs supplement the existing 10 remotely operated reduced speed limit signs.
+Currently all reduced speed limit signs on the turnpike are controlled remotely from the Turnpike Communication Center.
+In addition, all new ORT lanes are specified to include variable speed limit signs.